 World Flan SearchWe love to travel the world and sample Flan in remote restaurants in exotic places.
 It's a difficult and dangerous job, but someone has to do it!

-OMG!After traveling the globe, here's where we discovered the greatest flan in the known Universe.
-It's worth a visit just to sample the flan!
+OMG!Here's where we discovered the greatest flan in the known Universe.
+It's worth a visit to this Central American country just to sample the flan!

 Whoever said: "There is no difference between good and bad flan" must be living in a different Universe.
 Or maybe their taste buds were destroyed by chain smoking.
 In our travels, we have discovered every type of flan imaginable -- flan that transported us and flan that left us wondering just exactly what we were eating!